wbotelhos/raty/README.md

-	hints        : ['bad', 'poor', 'regular', 'good', 'gorgeous'] // A hint information for default 5 stars. iconRange    : undefined                                      // Object list representing each icon with position and names. mouseover    : undefined                                      // Callback for mouseover actions. noRatedMsg   : 'not rated yet'                                // A hint for no rated elements when it's read-only. number       : 5                                              // Number of star. path         : 'img                                           // Path of images. precision    : false                                          // Enables the selection of a precision score. readOnly     : false                                          // read-only or not. round        : { down: .25, full: .6, up: .76 }               // Configuration to set the round rules.
+	hints        : ['bad', 'poor', 'regular', 'good', 'gorgeous'] // A hint information for default 5 stars. iconRange    : undefined                                      // Object list representing each icon with position and names. mouseover    : undefined                                      // Callback for mouseover actions. noRatedMsg   : 'Not rated yet!'                               // A hint for no rated elements when it's read-only. number       : 5                                              // Number of star. numberMax    : 20                                             // Max of star. path         : undefined                                      // Path of images. precision    : false                                          // Enables the selection of a precision score. readOnly     : false                                          // read-only or not. round        : { down: .25, full: .6, up: .76 }               // Configuration to set the round rules.